MahaboobAlMomin/Movie-Recommendation-system/README.md

-# movies-scroller-app
+# Movies-Recommendtion-System
-An app which shows  movies  based on popularity and description in its recyclerview and it also has movies search functionality based on respective keywords
+An app which shows  movies  based on popularity and description in its recyclerview and it also has movies search functionality based on respective keywords.A movie recommendation system is a technology that suggests movies to users based on their preferences, past viewing history, and similar profiles of other users.
+It uses algorithms to analyze user data and provide personalized recommendations.
+These systems consider various factors such as genre, actors, directors, ratings, and user reviews to make accurate recommendations.
+By leveraging machine learning and data analysis techniques, movie recommendation systems help users discover new movies that align with their tastes, increase user engagement, and enhance their overall movie-watching experience.
+These systems are widely used by streaming platforms and online movie databases to provide tailored suggestions and improve customer satisfaction.

 API credits: [The Movie DataBase](https://developers.themoviedb.org/3/getting-started/introduction)